Wood Treatment

 As well as beeswax, other wax types include:

 To keep the finish looking its best, re-apply annually.
 Wax is very heat sensitive, so placing hot dinners or drinks atop a waxed surface damages the finish.
 Wood wax forms a physical layer atop the surface, as opposed to stains and preservers which penetrate it.
-You can get specialised wax depending on the application required such as:
+You can get specialised wax depending on the application required like flooring or furniture wax.

 Depending on the consistency of the product, wood wax is applied by brush, cloth or steel wool.
 Always take care to apply even pressure and apply the wax in a smooth straight motion in the direction of the grain.
 Allow around 30 minutes to soak in, wipe away any excess and lightly buff to reveal a shining finish.